thiagomedinad/thiagomedinad/README.md

 # Hello! :wave:

-### My name is Thiago Medina, I'm Brazilian and currently a Sophomore Computer Science student
+### My name is Thiago Medina, I'm from Brazil and, at the time, I'm a Sophomore studying computer scince

 ### What I'm studing:
 - :man_technologist: Java SpringBoot